ecadlabs/taquito/packages/taquito-tzip12/README.md

 ## General Information

 There are two scenarios to obtain the metadata of a token:
-1. They can be obtained from executing an off-chain view named `token_metadata` present in the contract metadata
+1. The metadata can be obtained from executing an off-chain view named `token_metadata` present in the contract metadata
 2. or from a big map named `token_metadata` in the contract storage.

 The `getTokenMetadata` method of the `Tzip12ContractAbstraction` class will find the token metadata with precedence for the off-chain view, if there is one, as specified in the standard.
 Please refer to the following link for complete documentation on [TZIP-012#Token Metadata](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-12/tzip-12.md#token-metadata).

 ## Install

 The package can be used to extend the well-known Taquito contract abstraction.
-The `@taquito/tzip12` and the `@taquito/taquito` packages need to be installed as follow:
+The `@taquito/tzip12` and the `@taquito/taquito` packages need to be installed as follows:
 ```
 npm i --save @taquito/tzip12
 npm i --save @taquito/taquito